tymyrddin/purple/source/docs/distribution-networks/observable-semantics/field-devices-and-protection/disturbance-and-fault-records.md

 relay claims but leaves no COMTRADE behind is the absence that gives it away.

 A COMTRADE is written only when a relay trips, so the record is sparse; a capture present with no fault, or missing where a trip claims one, stands against a quiet backdrop.
-The capture, two origins:

-    A COMTRADE FILE FOR A LOGGED TRIP ─────────────────────────────────
-                    GENUINE FAULT             │  FORGED, OR NO FAULT RTU + historian  agree with the waveform  │  disagree second relay    same fault, same time     │  no matching capture physics         balances across phases    │  inconsistent, unless built with care the file        present                   │  may be missing for a claimed trip

 *Last updated: 13 July 2026*